FGI Fetes ‘Modern Voices’ at Night of Stars Gala

 Lord & Taylor Fashion Oracle award winner Kerry Washington said, “In this room, a modern voice is one that takes into account the important role that our industry plays in social culture.
 Fashion is not just about being pretty.
 The industry provides people with a language to express themselves at a time when many of us feel like our voices are being attacked.
 It’s a lot of fun and I think it’s important to not get too serious about ourselves and to allow ourselves to celebrate.”

 In her final season of “Scandal,” the actress said her production company is developing “Five Points,” the first narrative project for Facebook as it moves into a new space of short-form storytelling.
-The Bronx native later urged the crowd to bring more voices into “this business and the establishment…liberated voices, beautiful voices, strong and pretty, fabulous and free.”
+In a Thierry Mugler dress, the Bronx native later urged the crowd to bring more voices into “this business and the establishment…liberated voices, beautiful voices, strong and pretty, fabulous and free.”

 Before taking to the podium to give the Technology award to Rebecca and Uri Minkoff, Olivia Palermo said she tries to give as much advice as she can to young girls starting out in fashion.
 “It’s important to try a few different parts of the field to see where your strong suits are, what you’re really passionate about and not to try to do it all in one year,” she said.
 “Try to do it in time, grow, evolve and try to understand the business.
 I’ve been in this business for nine and a half years.”